 Early help means providing support as soon as a problem emerges, at any point in a child's life.
+The school will be pro-active in ensuring that every pupil is able to access full-time education to aid their development and protect them from harm whilst utilising the unique position of having regular daily contact with pupils to identify concerns as early as possible.
 Any pupil may benefit from early help, but in particular, staff will be alert to the potential need for early help for pupils who:

-Are disabled, have certain health conditions, or have specific additional needs.

-Have SEND, regardless of whether they have a statutory EHC plan.

-Have mental health needs.

-Are young carers.

-Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines.

-Are frequently missing or going missing from care or from home.

-Are at risk of modern slavery, trafficking, or sexual or criminal exploitation.

-Are at risk of being radicalised or exploited.

-Have family members in prison, or are affected by parental offending.

-Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse.

-Misuse drugs or alcohol.

-Have returned home to their family from care.

-Are at risk of HBA, such as FGM or forced marriage.

-Are privately fostered.

-Are persistently absent from education, including persistent absences for part of the school day.

-Show early signs of abuse and/or neglect in other ways.
+- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Have mental health needs. - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing or going missing from care or from home. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised or exploited. - Have family members in prison, or are affected by parental offending. - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Misuse drugs or alcohol. - Have returned home to their family from care. - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Are persistently absent from education, including persistent absences for part of the school day. - Show early signs of abuse and/or neglect in other ways.